Marta44/to-press2019/README.md

 - On every page is present a header logo of the business brand (top-left), if clicked brings the user back to the landing page as they expect.
 - On every page is present a header navigation bar, fixed and centered, that allows the user to navigate easily through the different sections.
 - On every page is present in the navigation bar a language switcher to select the preferred language (English or Italian).
-- On every page is present a fixed footer, which provides business copyright info and social media pages icons (bottom-right), if clicked it brings the user to social media platforms opened on a different tab.
+- On every page is present a fixed footer, which provides a newsletter sign up section(bottom-left), the business copyright info (bottom-center) and social media pages icons (bottom-right), if clicked it brings the user to social media platforms opened on a different tab.
 - On every page is present a call to action button which leads the user to the next step.
 - On the "Landing page" is present a promotional video of the artists in their studio.
 It keeps the users engaged and invites them to look through the website's contents.
-- On the "About Us" section is provided a downloadable PDF version of the artists' CV/portfolio that gets opened in another tab.
+- On the "About Us" section is provided a downloadable PDF version of the artists' brochure that gets opened in another tab.
-- On the "Gallery page" is present a preview of the artworks, if clicked opens a Fancybox viewer which can enlarge and zoom the image and allows to move back and forward through the images.
+- On the "Gallery page" is present a small preview of the artworks, if clicked opens a Fancybox viewer which can enlarge and zoom the image and allows to move back and forward through the images.
 - On the "Contact page" is present a form which allows users to get in touch with the artists uploading images or files together with their request message.

 ### Features to add in future